openvinotoolkit/openvino/docs/IE_DG/supported_plugins/MYRIAD.md

 ## Introducing MYRIAD Plugin

-The Inference Engine MYRIAD plugin is developed for inference of neural networks on Intel&reg; Neural Compute Stick 2.
+The Inference Engine MYRIAD plugin has been developed for inference of neural networks on Intel&reg; Neural Compute Stick 2.

 ## Installation on Linux* OS